xdtdaniel/VisProject/index.md

 ### problem statement

 * How can we visualize the network topology along with link usage in an easy-to-interpret manner?
-* How can we visualize the details of link traffic in an easy manner?
+* How can we visualize the details of network topology in an easy manner?
-*
+* How can we present the network traffic of links in an interactive manner?

 ### Visualizations

 With this in mind, we provide a suite of visualizations to meet the clients' need for understanding the HPC network.